Cayetano Domingo Grossi: History

-During the investigation, someone noticed that the body appeared to be wrapped up in burlap that is used often in repairs.
+During the investigation, someone noticed that the body appeared to be wrapped up in burlap, which is often used in repairs.
 It was established that a car had collected the garbage and human remains.

-Interviewing a man named Carretero, he confessed that he had seen the remains, but of fear of being considered involved, had decided to say nothing to police.
+Interviewing a man named Carretero, he confessed that he had seen the remains, but for fear of being considered involved, had decided to say nothing to law enforcement.

-Thoroughly reviewing the collected items, the researches noticed that the bag had numerous patches, had a remarkable wear on the trellises, as if it had been used by a peddler carrying baskets with straps and that in his pockets were remains of cigarettes and anise grains, which made the authorities consider that the perpetrator was either Spanish or Calabrian, since they had a habit of carrying anise seeds.
+Thoroughly reviewing the collected items, detectives noticed that the bag had numerous patches, had a remarkable wear on the trellises, as if it had been used by a peddler carrying baskets with straps and that in his pockets were remains of cigarettes and anise grains, which made the authorities consider that the perpetrator was either Spanish or Calabrian, since they had a habit of carrying anise seeds.
 The other garments, by their quality and condition, showed that their owner was poor.

 Thus, the police started staking out the garbage cart and directing the search towards people with scarce resources; they were able to locate and take cognizance on May 9, 1898, that on Artes Street 1438 (now Carlos Pellegrini) in the Retiro neighbourhood of Buenos Aires, there was a family that always dressed in the morning.

 The aforementioned family consisted of a woman named Rose Ponce de Nicola, her spouse, Cayetano Domingo Grossi (a carter by profession); Rosa's two older daughters Clara and Catalina, and three younger children.

 The police learned from neighbours' testimonies that Grossi had intimate relationships with his stepdaughters.
 It was also established that Clara had been pregnant a short time before, and a few days later, she was in a normal state, not knowing what happened to her baby.